RealChiefChen/To-do/README.md

 # To-do:

-This is a program will remind you of your work

-You can't lie to me you were putting off
+This is a program will remind you of your work.
+You can't lie to me you were putting off.

 PLEASE NOTE!
 THIS PROGRAM IS NOT DONE AND IS STILL BEING WORKED ON